-Commented [HSS55]: Proposal by Bhattacharyya: Add "in matters requiring legal advice/intervention, defer such matters to the town attorney."

-$\begin{tabular}{ll} \textbf{Commented [HSS56]:} WSH Recommendation: This is a policy decision. \end{tabular}$ council;

-Commented [HSS57]: Board Action: 1-31-18: NO ACTION.

-- (10) Perform such other duties as are specified in this charter or as may be required by the council; and - (11) Pursue the collection of all allowable fees and taxes and maximize financial reserves as is necessary to sustain the town and the service levels requested by the citizenry.
+Commented [HSS58]: Proposal by Bhattacharyya: Add "in matters requiring legal advice/intervention, defer such matters to the town attorney."
+Commented [HSS59]: WSH Recommendation: This is a policy decision.
+Commented [HSS60]: Board Action: 1-31-18: NO ACTION. and make such recommendations to the council concerning the affairs of the town as s/he deems to be in the best interests of the town; (9) Execute contracts and other documents on behalf of the town as authorized by the council; (10) Perform such other duties as are specified in this charter or as may be required by the council; and (11) Pursue the collection of all allowable fees and taxes and maximize financial reserves as is necessary to sustain the town and the service levels requested by the citizenry.
 Periodically compare fee structure to similarly sized municipalities to ensure fair and appropriate pricing.
 Section 3.4 Acting Town Manager.

 To perform his/her duties during his/her temporary absence or disability, the town manager may designate by letter filed with the council, a qualified employee of the town to serve as acting town manager.
 In the event of failure of the town manager to make such designation or should the council be dissatisfied with performance of the person designated, the council may appoint another employee to serve as acting town manager.
 Section 3.5 Bond of Town Manager.

 The town manager shall furnish a surety bond to be approved by the council, and in such amount as the council may fix, said bond to be conditioned on the faithful performance of his/her duties.
 The premium of the bond shall be paid by the town.
 Section 3.6 Town Clerk.

-The town council shall appoint the town clerk (the "town clerk").
+The town council shall appoint the town clerk (the "town clerk ").
 The town clerk shall give notice of all council meetings and all other town meetings required to be publicly noticed to council members and the public, and shall keep minutes of the council's proceedings.
 The town clerk shall perform such other duties as the town council may prescribe from time to time.
 The town clerk shall report to the town council.
 The town clerk may be removed by the town council.
 The town clerk shall maintain the seal of the town and attest the mayor's or manager's signature, as the case may be, on all documents if needed.
 The town clerk shall be responsible for the appointing, hiring, promoting, supervising and removing of all employees of the office of the town clerk as authorized by the town council in the annual budget or as otherwise provided by resolution or ordinance.
 Section 3.7 Town Attorney.

 The council shall hire an individual attorney or law firm to act as the town attorney under such terms, conditions, and compensation as may be established by the council.
 The town attorney shall report to the council and may be removed by majority vote of the council.
 Section 3.8 Expenditure of Town Funds.